PROGRAM ART OF DRAG SEMINAR

 KATINKA STEENSGAARD / ELEKTRA PUZZZ

-Katinka Steensgaard will be part of Session 2, where she will share insights into how drag can be used in educational contexts.
-Drawing from the performance Masculinity in Question, which toured high schools, she will explore how drag can spark meaningful conversations about gender and identity among young people.
+Katinka Steensgaard is a trained drama and theatre educator and goes under the drag persona, Elektra Puzzz.
+Under The art of drag seminar, she will share her insights, experience and knowledge about how drag can be used in educational contexts.
+Drawing from the performance Masculinity in Question, which toured high schools 2024, she will explore how drag can spark meaningful conversations about gender and identity among young people.

-Katinka is one of the producers behind Norwegian Drag Productions / @opendragstageoslo , the creator of @oslo_dragskole (Oslo Drag School) and Bois Night, and a pioneer of the @oslodragfestival .
-She is a member of the drag collective @princessiliciousdrag , and has been performing drag since the early 2000s.
-Katinka is also a trained drama and theatre educator.
+Katinka is one of the producers behind Norwegian Drag Productions / Open Drag Stage, the creator of Oslo Drag Skole (Oslo Drag School) and Bois Night, and one of the pioneers of Oslo Drag Festival.
+She is a member of the drag collective Princessilicious, and has been performing drag since the early 2000s in various forms (drag shows, theatre, workshops, popups evt.).
+In other words, she has done a lot for the Norwegian drag community as an artist, producer and educator.

 Photo: @karinathedragphotographer